Members, remember to log in to view this post.

 - Download an app for your smart phone.
 If you have an iphone or something Apple-related, get SPLICE.
 It’s free and easy to use.
 For Androids, get Power Director.
 Also free and easy.
 For a time for exploring on your own.
 Windows phone, download MovieEditTouch.
 Also, free and easy.

 - Check out the tutorials, either on the manufacturer’s website or on YouTube.

 - There you have it.
 Easy.
 See?

 You might consider mixing still photos with short videos.
 You’ve only got 15 seconds to work with.
 Good luck. ♦

-— Pat Wray is the recipient of the 2015 Jade of Chiefs award.
+— Pat Wray is the recipient of the 2015 Circle of Chiefs award.
 He is a freelance writer and book author residing in Corvallis, Oregon, with his wife and two hunting dogs.
 His most recent book is “Corvallis Reflections.”